Configuration File #

 Sets a default limit for how many instances of any given domain to capture in a single session.
 The value can then be overridden on a domain-by-domain basis below.

-NETWORK:DOMAINS array[string], optional #
+NETWORK:DOMAINS dictionary[string, int], optional #

 NETWORK:CAPTURE_PUBLIC_KEY string, optional #